 |Legal status||POM (UK) Schedule IV (US)||Prescription Only (S4) (AU) Schedule IV (CA) schedule Q (UK) Schedule IV (US)|

 |Metabolism||Hepatic, via Cytochrome P450 3A4||Hepatic CYP3A4|

 Klonopin is available in 0.5mg, 1mg and 2mg tablets, and in 0.125mg, 0.25mg, 0.5mg, 1mg and 2mg disintegrating tablets.

 Xanax is available in 0.25mg, 0.5mg, 1mg and 2mg tablets.
 The 2mg tablets are multi-scored and can be divided.

-This video shows how Klonopin or clonazepam works on the brian:
+This video shows how Klonopin or Clonazepam works and can help people with epilepsy: